eirikhoye/mirna_pipeline/README.md

 ```

-In addition, to make better
+In addition we will load a .csv file with MirGeneDB metadata that makes it easier to print nice report tables:

 # Import MirGeneDB metadata
 ```{r}
 "